DAism2019/Proof-of-Love/english/chap3.md

 High relational power can lead individuals to believe they lose less if the relationship dissolves.
 Studies show that those perceiving themselves as holding higher power in relationships are more prone to attraction to alternatives outside the relationship, engaging in fantasies or romantic interactions with substitute partners.
 This phenomenon is mediated by an increased perception of one’s own “mate value.”

-Thus, when high-power partners perceive themselves as more attractive and at lower risk of loss, they are more likely to disengage from existing commitments and seek alternatives.
-This creates systematic “love deprivation” for lower-power partners, whose emotional needs and fundamental commitments are undermined by power imbalance.
-Domination—even in intimate settings—therefore manifests as a relational form of barbarism.
+It has been observed that high-power partners may exhibit greater interest in alternative partners<sup>45</sup>, due to an elevated perception of their own “mate value.”
+This reveals how domination inherently undermines the core commitments and exclusivity of romantic relationships, thereby leading to a systemic “deprivation of love” for the lower-power partner.
+Individuals who perceive themselves as having high relational power are “more easily attracted to those outside the relationship”<sup>45</sup>, and this phenomenon is mediated by the perception that “power may drive an increased sense of one’s own mate value.”
+This establishes a direct causal relationship between holding power and reduced commitment to an existing relationship.
+If one partner feels they have “less to lose”<sup>45</sup> and simultaneously perceives themselves as more desirable, this naturally results in diminished investment in the current relationship and the pursuit of alternatives.
+Such a mechanism directly produces the “deprivation of love” for the less powerful partner, as their emotional needs and the fundamental commitments of the relationship are eroded by the imbalance of power.
+This indicates that domination, even within intimate settings, can result in a form of relational barbarism.

 ### 3.4.2 Buber’s “I-It” Relationship: Objectification and Instrumental Treatment of Others

-Martin Buber’s I and Thou distinguishes two fundamental relational modes: “I-It” and “I-You.”
+Martin Buber’s *I and Thou* distinguishes two fundamental relational modes: “I-It” and “I-You.”

 The “I-It” relation is based on alienation, where the other is treated as an object or instrument for utility.
 Here, the “I” emerges as a self-conscious subject of experience and use.